Payroll and Benefits Guide Sweden

 For employees without a collective agreement, the notice period is dependent on the employee’s serenity as follows:

 - Less than two years – 1 month of notice

-- Two years but less than four years -2 months of notice
+- Two years but fewer than four years -2 months of notice

-- Four years but less than six years – 3 months of notice
+- Four years but fewer than six years – 3 months of notice

-- Six years but less than eight years – 4 months of notice
+- Six years but fewer than eight years – 4 months of notice

-- Eight years but less than ten years – 5 months of notice
+- Eight years but fewer than ten years – 5 months of notice

 Suppose an employer has dismissed an employee without notice due to gross misconduct.
 In that case, employees with a collective agreement should serve the notice period stipulated within their employment contract, commonly one month.
 In contrast, an employee without a collective agreement should serve a one-month notice period in accordance with the Employment Protection Act.